Flexible engagement options

 Actively seek input from marginalized groups and provide resources and support to help them participate effectively.
 This may include training, childcare services, financial aid, or transportation assistance.

-Removing barriers to participation in community and stakeholder engagement is essential.
+Removing barriers to participation in community and stakeholder engagement is essential

-Eliminating barriers to participation in community and stakeholder engagement is critical to creating inclusive, informed, and effective decision-making processes.
+Eliminating barriers to community and stakeholder participation in engagement is critical to creating inclusive, informed, and effective decision-making processes.

 By understanding and addressing these barriers, increasing awareness, offering flexible engagement options, and building trust, you can foster an environment where everyone's voice is heard and valued.